lindenb/jvarkit/docs/VcfRebase.md

     --outputbcf
       Output bcf (for streams)
       Default: false
+    -R, -reference, --reference
+      Indexed fasta Reference file.
+This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
     --vcfcreateindex
       VCF, create tribble or tabix Index when writing a VCF/BCF to a file.
       Default: false